NBISweden/sda-cli/README.md

 ```
 where `<keypair_name>.sec.pem` the private key created in the [relevant section](#create-keys) and `<file_to_decrypt>` one of the files downloaded following the instructions of the [download section](#download-file).

+# Create new release

+The github actions include a release workflow that builds binaries for different operating systems.
+In order to create a new release, create a tag either using the graphical interface or through the command line.
+That should trigger the creation of a release with the latest code of the specified branch.